come880412/Scene-Text-Detection-and-Recognition/README.md

 ## Data augmentation
 - **Random Scale Resize** \
-We found that the sizes of the images in the training data are different.
-Therefore, if we resize the small image to the large, the features will almost be lost.
-We apply the random scale resize algorithm to obtain the low-resolution image from the high-resolution image.
+We found that the sizes of the images in the public dataset are different.
+Therefore, if we resize the small image to the large, most of the image features will be lost.
+To solve this problem, we apply the random scale resize algorithm to obtain the low-resolution image from the high-resolution image in the training phase.
 The visualization results are demonstrated as follows.

 | Original image | 72x72 --> 224x224 | 96x96 --> 224x224 | 121x121 --> 224x224 | 146x146 --> 224x224 | 196x196 --> 224x224 |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|